F.L.A.G. Program

 Gain the advantage (G).
 Follow this framework to turn financial market intelligence into business opportunities, evidence, and client conversations.
 The same method we use for our own intelligence.

-This is the foundation of the FLAG framework.
+This is the foundation of the FLAG program.
 We walk through all the sources you need to know to find valuable information for your client.
 You will learn not only about the documents, but also where to find them, when to access and how to create a system to be the first one to know.

 Module 2 explores the core financial metrics you need for antitrust analysis.
 You will learn to interpret key indicators used to evaluate market power and financial health.
 By the conclusion of this module, you will understand what numbers you need to look at.
 And we will give you a short list of metrics, so you can quickly assess the situation by yourself.